 If you receive a negative test result you do not need to self-isolate, unless you are symptomatic or otherwise indicated by the Stay at Home Guidance available on GOV.UK.

 It should be noted that a negative result does not rule out COVID-19 and there can be false negatives.
 This means you have the infection, but the test has not detected it.

-If you receive a positive test result you must self-isolate immediately and follow the guidance from NHS Test & Trace.
+- You and everyone you live with must self-isolate immediately and follow the guidance from NHS Test and Trace.